Business Strategies & Systems

 - Business plans, marketing plans & financial projections

 - Social media strategies - public & internal enterprise

 These talents are combined with the current perspectives of sustainability - economic, environmental and social - along with the latest in social media trends and technologies applied to marketing and management systems.

-The primary focus is to fully leverage JM's experience and resources relating to energy efficiency and renewable energy to develop technologies, products and projects with an emphasis on sustainability.
-Other industries, businesses and technologies will be considered based on potential synergies related to sustainability, economic stimulus, ROI and other projects in progress.
+The primary focus is to fully leverage JM's experience and resources relating to developing technologies, products and projects with an emphasis on sustainability, as described below.